wwjj999/chonkie/README.md

 > "Why do I need to choose between bloated and bare-bones?" </br>
 > "Why can't I just install, import, and CHONK?!" </br>

-Well, look no further than Chonkie! (a chonkie boi is a gud boi 🦛💕)
+Well, look no further than Chonkie! (chonkie boi is a gud boi 🦛💕)

 **🚀 Feature-rich**: All the CHONKs you'd ever need </br>
 **✨ Easy to use**: Install, Import, CHONK </br>